Balut (food)

 Mallard ducks are used extensively in the production of balut—female (left) and male (right).

-The Balut (/bəˈluːt/ bə-LOOT, /ˈbɑːluːt/ BAH-loot; also spelled as balot) are the fertilized developing egg embryo that is boiled or steamed and eaten from the shell.
-It is commonly sold as street food, often eaten with salt and vinegar, most notably in the Philippines, Cambodia (ពងទាកូន, paung tea kaun), and Vietnam (trứng vịt lộn, hột vịt lộn), and also occasionally in Thailand (ไข่ข้าว).
+Balut (/bəˈluːt/ bə-LOOT, /ˈbɑːluːt/ BAH-loot; also spelled as balot) is a fertilized developing egg embryo that is boiled or steamed and eaten from the shell.
+It is commonly sold as street food in Southeast Asia, most notably in the Philippines, Cambodia (ពងទាកូន), and Vietnam (trứng vịt lộn, hột vịt lộn), and also occasionally in Thailand (ไข่ข้าว).
+Balut is often seasoned with salt and vinegar.

 The length of incubation before the egg is cooked is a matter of local preference, but generally ranges from two to three weeks.
+Balut can cause vomiting if not cooked correctly.

 Description

 A balut is a fertilized bird egg (usually a duck) that is incubated for a period of 14 to 21 days, depending on the local culture, and then steamed.
 The contents are eaten directly from the shell.
 Balut that is incubated for longer periods have a well-developed embryo and the features of the duckling are recognizable.
 The partially developed embryo bones are soft enough to chew and swallow as a whole.
 The mallard duck (Anas platyrhynchus), also known as the "Pateros duck", is often used to make balut.
 Balut is a renowned dish due to its different developmental stages; some people prefer it when the duck embryo is still largely liquid, while others prefer it when it is more mature and has a chewier texture.
 A combination of savory, gamey, and rich characteristics can be found in the flavor, which makes it an acquired taste that many Filipinos treasure as a culinary treat and a part of their culture.

 Balut is common street food in the Philippines, Vietnam, and other localities, and is also sold in stores and malls.
 It is a relatively cheap source of protein and calcium.
 Balut was introduced to the Philippines by the Chinese in 1565, and since then balut has been included as a traditional part of the culture.
 Wherever Filipinos migrated for work, a large market for balut would develop.
 Controversies arose as knowledge of the food spread around the Southeast Asian countries and then globally.
 People have questioned the ethics of eating balut.
 Ethical concerns are most often attributed to the presence of a fertilized embryo within the dish, given the fact that the egg has not yet hatched nor been given the chance to hatch.
 There are also ethical concerns as to whether the embryos can feel pain at the stages balut tends to be boiled.